manupatel20/ML_Project1_IIT/README.md

 ---

 ## Conclusion
 This project successfully implements LASSO regression using the Homotopy Algorithm.
-The model efficiently tracks the solution path as the regularization parameter varies, making it a powerful tool for feature selection and sparse modeling.
+The model efficiently tracks the solution path as the regularization parameter is updated dynamically, making it a powerful tool for feature selection and sparse modeling.
 By testing on synthetic and real datasets, we ensure correctness and demonstrate practical applications of LASSO regression.

 ---